 According to architectural conservationist Dr Jason Bolton, he describes the kiln

 “Farnaught Lime Kiln is possibly the most ornate and well-designed lime kilns in Ireland”

-The kiln, which was originally built in the middle of the 19th century, was eventually shut down in the 1950s after approximately one hundred years of use.
-The facility was one of the last of its kind to function in Ireland when it was eventually closed over 60 years ago.
-While the work was hard and risky the lime produced helped to transform the surrounding landscape, making stony pasture and boggy ground into fertile fields for growth, pasture, tree plantations and similar practices.
-It also helped in producing materials for the construction and decoration of building throughout the Lough Rynn estate.
+The kiln, was originally built in the middle of the 19th century.
+It was shut down in the 1950s after approximately one hundred years of use.
+The facility was one of the last of its kind to function in Ireland when it closed over 60 years ago.
+While the work was hard and risky the lime produced helped to transform the surrounding landscape.
+Improving stony pasture and boggy ground into fertile fields for growth, pasture and tree plantations.
+It also produced materials for the construction and decoration of building throughout the Lough Rynn estate.